Summer Months Usher In Deadliest Period For Teen Drivers

 Greater Washington Nonprofit Urges Parental Involvement This Summer In Preventing Teen Drinking

-The Falls Church-based, nonprofit Washington Regional Alcohol Program (WRAP) is providing area parents of teens with “Tips for Parents.”
-WRAP’s tips, designed to inform Greater Washington parents on how best to deter teen drinking during the dangerous summer months, include:
+The Falls Church-based, nonprofit Washington Regional Alcohol Program (WRAP) is providing area parents of teens with “Ten Tips for Prevents to Prevent Underage Drinking” (which are available as a downloadable and or printable pdf at “Ten Tips for Parents to Prevent Underage Drinking”).
+WRAP’s ten annual summer tips, designed to inform Greater Washington parents on how best to deter teen drinking during the dangerous summer months, include:

-In 2017, 24-percent of young drivers (ages 15 to 20 years old) killed in U.S. crashes had been drinking (with a blood alcohol concentration [BAC] level of 0.01 grams/deciliter or higher according to the National Highway Traffic Safety Administration).
-That same year, one-in-five (20%) young drivers killed in U.S. traffic crashes has a BAC of 0.08 g/dL or higher.
+In 2018, 24-percent of young drivers (ages 15 to 20 years old) killed in U.S. crashes had been drinking (with a blood alcohol concentration [BAC] level of 0.01 grams/deciliter or higher according to the National Highway Traffic Safety Administration).
+That same year, nearly one-in-five (19%) young drivers killed in U.S. traffic crashes has a BAC of 0.08 g/dL or higher.[i]

 “Make no mistake about it, parents play an integral role in when and if their children drink alcohol,” said Erickson.
 “These tips are simply meant to reinforce their efforts to foster a healthy and safe summer for them and their teenage children.”